US Reinstates Sudans Sovereign Immunity Over Past Terror Attacks - UrduPoint

 The move also promises aid, debt relief and investment to a country going through a rocky political transition and struggling under a severe economic crisis exacerbated by the Covid-19 pandemic.

-Those attacks were carried out after dictator Omar al-Bashir had allowed then al-Qaeda leader Osama Bin Laden sanctuary in Sudan.
+Those attacks were carried out after now ousted president Omar al-Bashir gave then Al-Qaeda leader Osama bin Laden sanctuary in Sudan.

 Adoption of the legislation is a key, final step to unblocking the money, which Sudan has already put in an escrow account.

+It "effectively means the end, once and for all, of the repercussions of a dark period in the history of its (Sudan's) relations with the United States and the world," the ministry said in a statement carried by official news agency SUNA.

+"This legislation opens the path for Sudan to expand economic and financial cooperation with the United States and other countries with peace of mind, without fearing exposure of its money or goods to confiscation or seizure," it added.
-- 'Re-enter the global economy' - The legislation will help Sudan "reenter the global economy... promote foreign investment and economic growth in the country, and support the civilian-led transition to democracy," said Senator Chris Coons before the bill was passed.

-Senators Chuck Schumer and Bob Menendez, who represent respectively the states of New York and New Jersey, had wanted to ensure language that would not block the right of 9/11 victims or their families from suing Sudan for its past role as a backer of al-Qaeda.
+- 'Re-enter global economy' - Before the bill was passed, Senator Chris Coons said the legislation would help Sudan "reenter the global economy... promote foreign investment and economic growth in the country, and support the civilian-led transition to democracy."
+Senators Chuck Schumer and Bob Menendez, who represent respectively the states of New York and New Jersey, had wanted to ensure language that would not block the right of 9/11 victims or their families from suing Sudan for its past role as a backer of Al-Qaeda.

+The justice ministry said Sudan was committed to defending itself in US courts against "baseless accusations" concerning the country's involvement in the 9/11 attacks.

 The Trump White House was also aiming to remove any issues that could put in doubt Khartoum's historic pledge to normalize relations with Israel.

-Sudan recently warned that delays in the US Congress regarding its immunity could slow the application of the Israel deal.
+Sudan recently warned that delays in the US Congress regarding its immunity could slow the implementation of the Israel deal.

+Sudan's justice ministry said "the total amount of direct and indirect aid approved with this legislation... rises to $1.1 billion, which is distinct from the billion dollars that the US has committed to transferring to the World Bank to pay arrears Sudan owes."